alizauf/tictactoe/README.md

 # tictactoe
+A simple python tic-tac-toe game to play in terminal.
 Dave mentioned he built a tictactoe game and I wanted to try!